-Best sites that you can use as an alternative to the biggest players, such as Google, Facebook, etc. Work in progress and open to suggestions – tweet me!
-Links will be added!
+What are the best sites and services you can use as an alternative to the biggest players, such as Google, Facebook, etc.?
+Work in progress and open to suggestions – contact me!
+More links will be added!

 Note: Where applicable all links are to US sites and versions of products, unless otherwise indicated.

 DuckDuckGo – has the appeal of not sharing your data with Google or anyone else, though recent news suggests that may not be completely true.

 Start Page – claims to have the most private search engine

 Technical searches – WolframAlpha